derby-developers/api_doc/source/index.html.md

 ----- | -----------
 id | unique race (per user)
 race_type | Thoroughbred, Harness
-decided_at | date this race was closed for wagering, null if still open runners | array of Runner objects
+decide_at | datetime race will close for wagering runners | array of Runner objects payouts | array of Payout objects (only shown after the race is decided)

 ## Runner Object